Gandi-IDE/scratch-vm/README.md

 ## TurboWarp/scratch-vm

-JIT compiler for Scratch projects.
+Modified Scratch VM with a JIT compiler and more features.

-The public API of TurboWarp/scratch-vm should be fully compatible with LLK/scratch-vm.
+The public API of TurboWarp/scratch-vm should be compatible with LLK/scratch-vm.
 See "Public API" section below for more information.

 ## Setup